DETAILED ACTION

 Claims 1-6 are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Sato (JP 2012-184021 A).
 Note that for convenience, citations to the written description of Sato refer to the attached translation.

 Regarding claim 1, Sato discloses a method for manufacturing a packaging container with inlay, comprising the steps of: arranging a first layer (the bottom 12 – Fig. 2) of packaging material and a second layer (the top 12 – Fig. 2) of packaging material to form a packaging container (pg.
-2, third full paragraph under the Description of Embodiments section; compare Figs. 1a and 2); positioning an inlay (20 – Fig. 2) between the first and second layers of the packaging material (see Fig. 2 and see Fig. 1a); connecting at least a first region (22 of the side of 20 connected to the bottom 12 – Fig. 6b) of the inlay to the first layer of packaging material (see Fig. 6b where 20 is attached to the bottom 12 and not to the top 12); manufacturing a packaging container by connecting the first and second layers of packaging material such that a filling opening (the opening through which 31 is inserted, see Fig. 6c) of the packaging container is formed between a second region (22 of the side of 20 facing the top 12 – Fig. 6b) of the inlay and the second layer of packaging material (see Figs. 1b and 6b where the two 12s are connected via 11, 13, and 14); and connecting at least the second region of the inlay to the second layer of packaging material subsequent to filling the packaging container (see Figs. 6c – 6f which show filling nozzle 31 being inserted through the filling opening, filling the container with A, then attaching the top side of 20 to the top 12).
+2, third full paragraph under the Description of Embodiments section; compare Figs. 1a and 2); positioning an inlay (20 – Fig. 2) between the first layer and the second layer of the packaging material (see Fig. 2 and see Fig. 1a); connecting at least a first region (22 of the side of 20 connected to the bottom 12 – Fig. 6b) of the inlay to the first layer of the packaging material (see Fig. 6b where 20 is attached to the bottom 12 and not to the top 12); manufacturing a packaging container by connecting the first layer and the second layer of the packaging material such that a filling opening (the opening through which 31 is inserted, see Fig. 6c) of the packaging container is formed between a second region (22 of the side of 20 facing the top 12 – Fig. 6b) of the inlay and the second layer of the packaging material (see Figs. 1b and 6b where the two 12s are connected via 11, 13, and 14); and connecting at least the second region of the inlay to the second layer of the packaging material of the packaging container subsequent to filling the packaging container (see Figs. 6c – 6f which show filling nozzle 31 being inserted through the filling opening, filling the container with A, then attaching the top side of 20 to the top 12).

 Sato further discloses:

-Claim 3, the first layer of packaging material is arranged substantially opposite the second layer of packaging material (see Figs. 2 and 5 which shows the two 12s substantially opposite each other); wherein the first region of the inlay is arranged substantially opposite the second region of the inlay (see Figs. 2 and 5 where the two 22s are substantially opposite each other); wherein after connecting the second region of the inlay to the second layer of packaging material, a dispensing opening (21 – Fig. 5) for dispensing packaging container contents is formed only by the inlay (see Fig. 5, the only access to the container is through 21).
+Claim 3, the first layer of the packaging material is arranged substantially opposite the second layer of the packaging material (see Figs. 2 and 5 which shows the two 12s substantially opposite each other); wherein the first region of the inlay is arranged substantially opposite the second region of the inlay (see Figs. 2 and 5 where the two 22s are substantially opposite each other); wherein after connecting the second region of the inlay to the second layer of packaging material, a dispensing opening (21 – Fig. 5) for dispensing packaging container contents is formed only by the inlay (see Fig. 5, the only access to the container is through 21).

-Claim 4, upon connection of the first region of the inlay to the first layer of packaging material, substantially no connection of the inlay to the second layer of packaging material takes place (see Fig. 6b where 20 has been connected to the bottom 12 but not the top 12).
+Claim 4, upon connection of the first region of the inlay to the first layer of the packaging material, substantially no connection of the inlay to the second layer of the packaging material takes place (see Fig. 6b where 20 has been connected to the bottom 12 but not the top 12).

 Claim 5, deforming the packaging container such that the filling opening of the packaging material is opened (the packaging container is deformed when it goes from the collapsed state depicted in Fig. 6a to the opened state depicted in Fig. 6b); and filling the packaging container with filling material (A – Fig. 6c) through the filling opening of the packaging container (see Fig. 6c).